pittst3r/filemonger/README.md

 Sends the file stream through a predicate; if true the file passes into the given filemonger, if false bypasses the filemonger and merges in with the files that exited the filemonger.
-Syntactic sugar and a fancy multicast.
+Syntactic sugar on a fancy multicast.

 ```ts
 const isGif = f => f.match(/\.gif$/);